kubernetes/enhancements/keps/sig-node/20190530-commit-class.md

 #### Consideration: system reserved
-System reserved resource slices should almost certainly not be subject to `CommitClass` multipliers, so that node health is not at risk under high multipliers ("just" workload health).
+System reserved resource slices should almost certainly not be subject to `CommitClass` percentages, so that node health is not at risk under high percentages ("just" workload health).
+In practice this means that resource percentages > 100 (over-commit) should apply to system reserved calculation.
+In other words, if the reserved slice is 2 / 24 cores, and the commit percentage is 1000% (10x), the new reserved slice should be 20 / 240 cores.

+Should percentages < 100 (under-commit) also scale system reserved, or is that wasteful?

 ### API Design